Flex Frequently Asked Questions

 You can only change the amount if you’ve had a qualifying life event during the Plan Year.
 This includes marriage, divorce, birth or adoption of a child, death of a family member or an employment status change for yourself or your spouse.

-Use your Surency Flex Benefits Card like a credit card to pay for medical expenses at the time of service or write the Benefits Card number on the bill you receive (just like you were paying with a credit card).
+Use your Surency Flex Benefits Card like a credit card to pay for eligible expenses at the time of service or write the Benefits Card number on the bill you receive (just like you were paying with a credit card).
 By providing your card as the initial form of payment, you will automatically use funds in your account and will not need to wait for reimbursement.
 Please note, you should keep your receipts from any Benefits Card purchases in case we need to see those for verification of the expense.

 The entire amount you elected to set aside for the year is available to you on the first day of the Plan Year.